How I Digitally Capture Videotapes

 Capture in progress with VirtualDub

 The software I use for capture is VirtualDub.
 Yes, it was originally released in 2000 and last updated in 2013.
 Yes, that makes it ancient in the world of software.
-But it does an excellent job of doing everything I need, so I have zero reason to use anything else.
-It's tiny, and doesn't even need to be installed – it just runs from an executable.
-It can also do delivery encoding, simple editing tasks, and has a wide variety of plugins available.
-It's also open source.
-I'm a big fan, and perhaps will write more about it in the future.
+But it does an excellent job of everything I need, so I have zero reason to use anything else.
+It's tiny and doesn't even need to be installed—it just runs from a single executable file.
+It can also handle delivery encoding and simple editing tasks, and it has a wide variety of plugins available.
+On top of all that, it's open source.
+I'm a huge fan of VirtualDub.

 Codec

 Last, but certainly not least, comes the capture codec.
-There are lots of video codecs out there for a wide variety of purposes, all with their own advantages, disadvantages, and compatibilities.
-This could also warrant its own blog post, but the codec I use for capture is Huffyuv.
-This is a losslessly-compressed codec that utilizes Huffman coding.
+A codec is simply the method used to compress and store the video, and there are lots of them out there for a wide variety of purposes, each with its own advantages, disadvantages, and compatibility quirks.
+This could warrant its own blog post, but the codec I use for capture is Huffyuv.
+It's a lossless codec (meaning it compresses the video without throwing any of it away) that uses Huffman coding.
 It's simple enough that I only see about 20% CPU usage on my machine while capturing, and I usually achieve a compression factor of about 3.3.
-Using a lossless codec means I get an exact copy of whatever I was able to capture from the tape, and I can choose how much of that quality to dispose of via lossy compression for delivery later in my pipeline.
+Using a lossless codec means I get an exact copy of whatever I was able to capture from the tape, and I can decide later how much of that quality to trade away with lossy compression when it's time to share the video.

 Next Steps

-Capturing video is of course just half the battle – there's much more I do after that to get my videos into a form that is easier to view and share.
-But this is everything I do to create my capture files which are used as the base for making absolutely everything else.
+Capturing video is, of course, just half the battle—there's much more I do afterward to get my videos into a form that's easier to view and share.
+But this is everything I do to create my capture files, which serves as the starting point for absolutely everything else.

-If you like this post or have any questions, please let me know!
+If you enjoyed this post or have any questions, please let me know!